-Santa Clara University requires all undergraduate students to carry health insurance.
+Santa Clara University requires all degree seeking students enrolled at least half-time in their school or college to have health insurance (excluding certificate and online programs).
+ALL F-1 visa students, regardless of number of units, are required to have insurance.
 Years of experience and demographic data have shown that students who fell ill and were unable to meet the costs of their medical needs often dropped out of the University.
 Requiring adequate coverage under a health insurance plan enables students to seek medical attention and treatment promptly, and complete their academic goals.

 I have my own insurance and do not want the school’s insurance.

-In order to make sure that you are not automatically enrolled into the school sponsored Aetna PPO insurance plan, you must complete the on-line waiver form with your own insurance information.
+In order to make sure that you are not automatically enrolled in the school sponsored insurance plan, you must complete the on-line waiver form with your own insurance information.
 This is required EVERY ACADEMIC YEAR.
-To access the waiver form, go to Information By Student Type and you will find the link under your student type.
-The deadline to complete this year’s waiver is August 21, 2013.
+To access the waiver form, go to click here.

-What are the start and end dates of the school-sponsored health insurance plan and hoe much does it cost?
+What are the start and end dates of the school-sponsored health insurance plan and how much does it cost?

-Does the Aetna plan cover students while they are home for breaks or studying abroad?
+Does the school sponsored insurance plan cover students while they are home for breaks or studying abroad?

 Where can I find information on the plan benefits?

-To review the Aetna PPO insurance plan benefit details, go to Information By Student Type.
+To review the Anthem Student Advantage plan benefit details, go to ANTHEM STUDENT ADVANTAGE PLAN BROCHURE.

-Do students need to have the school-sponsored Aetna insurance plan in order to be seen at the Cowell Center?
+Do students need to have the school sponsored insurance plan in order to be seen at the Cowell Center?

-No, all undergrads are welcome to use the Cowell Center regardless of their insurance.
-There is no office visit fee for undergrad students.
-If there are any fees associated with their visit (i.e. lab work, immunization, medications) those charges will be billed to their student account for payment.
+All students are welcome to use the Cowell Center regardless of their insurance.
+Graduate students who have medical insurance other than the university sponsored insurance plan, may access health center services by paying a quarterly fee.
+For all students, any fees associated with their visit (i.e. lab work, immunizations, medications) those charges will be billed to their student account for payment.
 We DO NOT bill insurance companies.
-Student may request a receipt from the receptionist at the Cowell Center so that they may file a claim form with their insurance company.
+Students may request a receipt from the receptionist at the Cowell Center so that they may file a claim form with their insurance company.

-Who can help me if I have more questions about the Aetna insurance plan?
+Who can help me if I have more questions about the school sponsored insurance plan?